dwightwatson/dwightwatson.com-gatsby/src/markdown/152-activestorage-variants-previews-on-heroku.md

 Finally, you’ll need to add a new build pack provided by Heroku - [`heroku-buildpack-apt`](https://github.com/heroku/heroku-buildpack-apt) You can choose to add it in Heroku’s dashboard or your `app.json` file if you prefer.
 It’s important to note that this is a first-party build pack so it’s officially supported and likely to be maintained.
 The buildpack works by installing additional dependencies from `apt` and also ensuring they’re cached between deployments so you aren’t re-installing from scratch each time.

-Edit: updated post to add the `Aptfile` before the buildpack, as the buildpack will say it&#039;s not compatible with your app unless the `Aptfile` is present.
+Edit: updated post to add the `Aptfile` before the buildpack, as the buildpack will say it's not compatible with your app unless the `Aptfile` is present.